 This attack is avoided in Botan by making the OAEP decoding operation run without any conditional jumps or indexes, with the only variance in runtime coming from the length of the RSA key (which is public information).

 The Montgomery reduction is written (and tested) to run in constant time.
+The final reduction is handled with a masked subtraction.
 See mp_monty.cpp.